 - .
 Evidence of active HIV, Hepatitis B or Hepatitis C, or tuberculosis (TB) infections.

 - .
 Inhaled prostanoids; these drugs may be withdrawn ≥ 4 weeks prior to or at screening, if clinically indicated.

 - .
 Use of oral anticoagulants (ie, coumadin or NOAC) at randomization.

 - .
 Requirement of intravenous (IV) inotropes (ie, levosimendan, dopamine, dobutamine, milrinone, norepinephrine) other than an IV prostanoid within 4 weeks of screening.

 - .
 Prior participation in GB002 studies and/or prior treatment with GB002.

 - .
 Currently participating in or has participated in a study of an investigational agent or has used an investigational device for the treatment of PAH within 4 weeks prior to screening.

 - .
-Current use of inhaled tobacco.
+Current use of inhaled tobacco and/or inhaled marijuana.